 Currency hedging is an integral part of the management of currency risk.
 The Investment Manager positions the registered scheme's portfolio in what it believes will be a stronger currency(ies).
-At 30 June 2015, the portfolio remains heavily hedged back into US Dollars (64%, including 10% in Hong Kong Dollars), with 12% in various European currencies, including the Norwegian Krone and Swiss Francs.
-The scheme's exposure to the Japanese Yen remains low and it had 10% in the Australian Dollar prior to the 30 June cash distribution.
+At 30 June 2016, the portfolio remains heavily hedged back into US Dollars (48%, including 10% in Hong Kong Dollars), with 25% in various European currencies, including the Norwegian Krone and Swiss Francs.
+The scheme's exposure to the Japanese Yen remains low (less than 1%) and it had 16% in the Australian Dollar prior to the 30 June cash distribution.
+In addition, the scheme had a negative hedge of -9% against the Chinese Yuan.